adrhill/BrowserMacros.jl/README.md

 [![][ci-im]][ci] [![][cov-im]][cov]

-Julia macros to access your browser from the comfort of your REPL.
+Julia macros to surf the web from the comfort of your REPL.

 ## Installation
 To install BrowserMacros, open the Julia REPL and run